MrFanCode/mrfancode.github.io/content/posts/blogSetup.md

 `hugo server`
 or run this if you want to run the site outside from your localhost `hugo server --bind 0.0.0.0`
-- check if the site is running without any problem in your browser
+- check if the site is running without any problem in your browser by searching for http://`your IPv4 address`:1313

 ## Now to add some content:
 - Create an .md file in `content/` folder.
 Example(index.md).